 Germination will occur in 1 to 6 weeks.
-You can (carefully) transplant your seedlings into mounds in your garden when they have 4 true leaves.
+You can transplant your seedlings peat pots and all into mounds in your garden when they have 4 true leaves.
 The cotyledons, those first two leaves that appear at germination, do not count.
 Wait until the seedlings have 4 regular leaves.

 Conventional wisdom says that you can transplant after your last frost date when the seedlings have 4 leaves.
 My personal experience is that the soil is too cold at that point.
 Cucurbits will not grow in cold soil.
 I always wait until the soil has warmed to plant them.
 In my NJ zone 6 garden that is at the end of May.